jonnonz1/nz-statute-book/acts/public/2005/public-records-act-2005.md

 (2) The Chief Archivist must commission and meet the costs of each audit, which must— (a) cover the aspects of recordkeeping practices specified for the purpose of the audit by the Chief Archivist; and (b) be based on criteria developed by the Chief Archivist.
-(3) Further audits must be conducted at intervals of not less than 5 years and not more than 10 years after the date of the previous audit (but it is not necessary to conduct an audit of all public offices in the same year).
+(3) Further audits must be conducted at intervals as directed by the Chief Archivist and not more than 10 years after the date of the previous audit (but it is not necessary to conduct an audit of all public offices in the same year).
+(4) An audit under this section may be carried out by an employee of the department or another person engaged by the Chief Archivist.

 ### 34 Audit of recordkeeping practices of Chief Archivist
 (1) The Minister must commission an independent audit of the recordkeeping practices of the Chief Archivist—